How Will Trump’s Tariffs Impact Amazon Sellers

 - HTS Codes: Harmonized Tariff Schedule codes classify products for duty assessment.
 Accurate HTS classification ensures you pay the correct rate.

-The table below spotlights a hand‑picked set of countries for Amazon sellers so you can see how current (and looming) U.S. reciprocal tariffs might affect each one.
-(Source: Trump 2.0 Tariff Tracker):
+The table below shows a set of countries for Amazon sellers (Source: Trump 2.0 Tariff Tracker):

 🟢 Implemented – Tariff is currently in effect